It’s that time of the year again. 2016 is already coming to a close, and I’m preparing for a new 12 months of goals, travel, and life.

 July // California, Washington

 By the end of the month, I was invited on an Instagram FAM trip, or InstaFAM, and had the chance to explore Tacoma and Mt.
 Rainier in Washington State.
-I also met so many talented and awesome photographers on that trip, who inspired me to hone my craft of photography even more.
+I also met a plethora of talented and awesome photographers on that trip, who inspired me to hone my craft of photography even more.

 “Are you spreading hate today?
 Even if it’s with people who think the same way you do, if you’re putting down the other side (whether that be in terms of politics, race, religion, or gender), you’re adding to the divide.
 Sometimes we don’t even realize it because we believe to be on the right side of an argument, I know that feeling well too.” – On Coming Home to the Land of Fear